Michigan: Climate

-Michigan has a continental climate, although there are two distinct regions.
+Michigan has a continental climate with two distinct regions.
 The southern and central parts of the Lower Peninsula (south of Saginaw Bay and from the Grand Rapids area southward) have a warmer climate (Köppen climate classification Dfa) with hot summers and cold winters.
-The northern part of Lower Peninsula and the entire Upper Peninsula has a more severe climate (Köppen Dfb), with warm, but shorter summers and longer, cold to very cold winters.
+The northern part of the Lower Peninsula and the entire Upper Peninsula has a more severe climate (Köppen Dfb), with warm, but shorter summers and longer, cold to very cold winters.
 Some parts of the state average high temperatures below freezing from December through February, and into early March in the far northern parts.
 During the winter through the middle of February, the state is frequently subjected to heavy lake-effect snow.
 The state averages from 30 to 40 in of precipitation annually; however, some areas in the northern lower peninsula and the upper peninsula average almost 160 in of snowfall per year.
 Michigan's highest recorded temperature is 112 F at Mio on July 13, 1936, and the coldest recorded temperature is -51 F at Vanderbilt on February 9, 1934.

 The state averages 30 days of thunderstorm activity per year.
 These can be severe, especially in the southern part of the state.
 The state averages 17 tornadoes per year, which are more common in the state's extreme southern section.
 Portions of the southern border have been almost as vulnerable historically as states further west and in Tornado Alley.
 For this reason, many communities in the very southern portions of the state have tornado sirens to warn residents of approaching tornadoes.
 Farther north, in Central Michigan, Northern Michigan, and the Upper Peninsula, tornadoes are rare.

 Geology

 The geological formation of the state is greatly varied, with the Michigan Basin being the most major formation.
 Primary boulders are found over the entire surface of the Upper Peninsula (being principally of primitive origin), while Secondary deposits cover the entire Lower Peninsula.
 The Upper Peninsula exhibits Lower Silurian sandstones, limestones, copper and iron bearing rocks, corresponding to the Huronian system of Canada.
 The central portion of the Lower Peninsula contains coal measures and rocks of the Pennsylvanian period.
 Devonian and sub-Carboniferous deposits are scattered over the entire state.

 Michigan rarely experiences earthquakes, and those that it does experience are generally smaller ones that do not cause significant damage.
 A 4.6-magnitude earthquake struck in August 1947.
 More recently, a 4.2-magnitude earthquake occurred on Saturday, May 2, 2015, shortly after noon, about five miles south of Galesburg, Michigan (9 miles southeast of Kalamazoo) in central Michigan, about 140 miles west of Detroit, according to the Colorado-based U.S. Geological Survey's National Earthquake Information Center.
-No major damage or injuries were reported, according to Governor Rick Snyder's office.
+No major damage or injuries were reported, according to then-Governor Rick Snyder's office.